Ethics

 Therapeutic safety

-Clients are often vulnerable when they come to therapy and they need to feel safe and confident that they will be treated respectfully and with care.
-It is not a client’s job to meet the emotional (or any) needs of his or her therapist.
-In real life, outside therapy, friendships and personal relationships are a two-way street.
-Each person is there for the other.
-By contrast, therapy is a one-way relationship and is there to meet the client’s needs only.
-Therapists are expected to have appropriate ways to meet their own needs outside their therapy work so that clients can feel safe to concentrate on themselves.
-The only obligations a client has are simple and straightforward: come to sessions on time, observe your therapist’s cancellation policy, pay for the session and respect the therapist’s person and physical environment.
+By contrast, therapy is a one-way relationship, and it is there to meet the client’s needs only.
+Therapists are expected to have appropriate ways to meet their own needs outside their work so that clients can feel safe to concentrate on themselves.
+The only obligations a client has are simple and straightforward: be on time, observe your therapist’s cancellation policy, pay for the sessions and respect the therapist’s person, and physical environment.

 Professional boundaries